dwt/vagrant-hosts/Readme.md

+# Searching for maintainers

+I do not use vagrant anymore, and thus this is unmaintained since quite a long time.
+If you care about this feature, please talk to me if you would like to maintain it.

 # vagrant-hosts

 `vagrant-hosts` is a plugin for [Vagrant](http://vagrantup.com) which allows a developer to automatically add or remove local hosts entries when bringing up or shutting down machines with vagrant.